 Allowing GraphStudio DEBUG mode will print out more information to the log files.
-To allow DEBUG mode, edit the following configuration entry :
+To allow DEBUG mode, please edit the following file :

 After editing the file, run

-gadmin restart vis -y to restart the GraphStudio service.
+gadmin restart gui -y to restart the GraphStudio service.
 Follow along the log file to see what is happening :

-There are list of known GraphStudio issues here.
+There is a list of known GraphStudio issues here.